MrDesjardins/dataaccessgateway/readme.md

 ![alt text](https://github.com/MrDesjardins/dataaccessgateway/raw/master/images/fetchWebFlowDiagram.png "Fetch Web Flow Diagram")

+### Execute

+The execute function allows doing a direct Ajax call.
+Ideal for POST, PUT and DELETE ajax call.
+Executing a request through the `execute` function does not interfere with the cache.
+Neither before or after with the response.
+The library takes care of on-going request to avoid similar parallel queries at the same time and allows to have the log tools.

+### ForceDeleteAndFetch

+Once in a while, it is required to delete from the cache regardless of the remaining expiration set.
+The function `forceDeleteAndFetch` allows to delete from all caches (memory and persistence) and then fetch again in the background without having to worry about the response.
+The goal is to flush the caches and have a fresh version of the information in the caches once the data is back.
+A scenario when it can be useful is when a user saves new data in the backend by using the `execute` function.
+The cache will have wrong data.

 ## On-going HTTP Request

-In both cases, there is also a simple mechanism to avoid querying the same on-going request.
+In all cases, there is also a simple mechanism to avoid querying the same on-going request.
 If for example a request is performing a long fetch and many same query are requested, the subsequent queries will wait the former request response.
 This avoid having many similar query in queue.

 ## Dependencies
 This library depends on Axios for HTTP Request and on Dexie for IndexDb.